WHERE IS IT?

 The Belgrade Cathedral was built between 1837 and 1840 on the location of the old church from 1728.
 In the 16th century, there was a church dedicated to the same patron - Archangel Michael.
 According to the plans of Friedrich Querfeld, the works were carried out by Pancevo builders.
 The church was built in the neoclassical style as a single-nave building with a high bell tower above the west façade and a semicircular apse on the east.
 Taking over this type of style of religious buildings, which is a characteristic of the architecture of the Karlovac metropolitanate, represented Belgrade looking up to European trends.
 The church building was built as a monumental building and it is the largest building created during the Principality of Serbia.
 Its base is in the shape of a rectangle 45m long and 19.6m wide.
 The construction of the church consists of three parts: the wall narthex, the nave and the altar space.
 The current facade was restored in the second decade of the 20th century, when part of the roof structure was changed too.
 At the end of 2003 and the beginning of 2004, mosaics with the image of the patron of the church were placed above the west facade.
 In front of the main entrance to the church there are the graves of Dositej Obradović and Vuk Karadžić, while the tombs of Princes Miloš and Mihailo Obrenović are located along the walls of the nave.

 The interior decoration was completed in 1845, after the temple was consecrated.
 The inner space is divided into three parts: the narthex (10m long and 19m wide), under which there is a crypt (underground space where sacred things and relics are kept); nave (27m long and 19m wide) which is embellished by the frescoes of the famous painter Dimitrije Avramović.
 In front of the altar space, there is a splendid iconostasis which is the work of the sculptor Dimtrije Petrović, with icons that are also the work of Dimitrije Avramović.
 The entire interior is done in the neoclassical style.
 The church has a rich treasury of old icons, goldsmith's items, old printed books and other items from the 17th and 18th centuries.
 In the sacral topography of Belgrade, the Cathedral has occupied the most prominent place since it was built.
 It played a significant role in many historical events.
-During the 19th century, the anointing of all Serbian rulers was performed in the Cathedral church before they came to the throne, and some of had their coronations there.
+During the 19th century, the anointing of all Serbian rulers was performed in the Cathedral church before they came to the throne, and some of them had their coronations there.

 WHO WAS DIMITRIJE AVRAMOVIC?